-The Outpatient Clinic is open between 8:15am and 4:45pm, and staff are expected to be on site during this time.
+Psychology Interns are expected to be on site 8:15am-4:45pm.
 Doctoral Interns are on the Clinical Placement 5 days a week M-F (full-time, 40-45 hours per week), meeting with staff at 8:15am in a shared Flash meeting for all department members, and ending at 4:45pm after another Flash meeting for department members.
 Morning flash meetings are brief meetings (approximately 15 minutes) to review announcements and plans for the day, including announcing treatment plans due, arranging coverage for groups and treatment teams when staff are sick, and responding to questions and needs for the day.
-Afternoon flash meetings are brief meetings (approximately15 minutes) to review announcements, process events of the day, log activities and attendance, ensure all documentation is completed and signed, and end the day with team support and humor.
+Afternoon flash meetings are brief meetings (approximately 15 minutes) to review announcements, process events of the day, log activities and attendance, ensure all documentation is completed and signed, and end the day with team support and humor.